FarisKarkelja/Programming-I/README.md

 ### Exit Application:
 Provides users with a simple exit option, which ensures a clean and user-friendly application experience.
 For the convenience of a user and the ability to exit the platform easily when needed to, this functionality is a key element for that.

+## Flowcharts

+The Pet Health Tracker platform integrates pet care management into user’s daily lives.
+Below are visual representations of key processes within the application.

+### User Registration Process:
+Purpose: This flowchart illustrates the process of registering a new user in the Pet Health Tracker application.
+Sequence:
+User enters a username and password.
+The system checks if the entered username already exists.
+If the username is unique, a new user object is created.
+The user object is added to the list of users.
+The updated user list is saved to the ‘users.txt.’ file.
+Registration is successful.

+### User Login Process:
+Purpose: This flowchart illustrates the process of user login in the Pet Health Tracker application.
+Sequence:
+User enters a username and password.
+The system searches for a matching user in the list.
+If a match is found, the user is logged in, and the current user variable is updated.
+If no match is found, the system indicates an invalid login attempt.

+### Add Pet Process:
+Purpose: This flowchart illustrates the process of adding a new pet to a user's profile in the Pet Health Tracker application.
+Sequence:
+User provides information about the pet (name, breed, age, weight, vaccination status).
+A new pet object is created with the provided information.
+The new pet is added to the user’s list of pets.

+### Display Pet Information Process:
+Purpose: This flowchart illustrates the process of displaying information about a user's pet/pets in the Pet Health Tracker application.
+Sequence:
+User selects the option to display pet information.
+The system retrieves and displays details for each pet, including name, breed, age, weight, vaccinations, health records, and appointments.

+### Add Health Record or Vaccination Process:
+Purpose: This flowchart illustrates the process of adding a health record or vaccination to a user's pet in the Pet Health Tracker application.
+Sequence:
+User selects the option to add a health record or vaccination.
+User provides information about the pet, date, description, and record type.
+The system adds the new record to the corresponding list in the pet’s profile.

+### Schedule Appointment Process:
+Purpose: This flowchart illustrates the process of scheduling and managing appointments for a user's pet in the Pet Health Tracker application.
+Sequence:
+User selects the option to schedule an appointment.
+User provides information about the pet and the last veterinarian visit date.
+The system adds a new appointment for the last vet visit and calculates the next appointment date.
+The system displays a message about the next appointment date.

+These flowcharts provide a visual representation of the key processes in the Pet Health Tracker application, helping users and developers understand the system's functionality and logic.